More about us!

 How can I get involved?

 You can email any of the mentors, or just stop in.
 We rely heavily on volunteers to bring supplies like food and drinks, run errands, organize transportation, and search for sponsors.
 Any help is greatly appreciated.
+You could also contact us via the "Contact" link on this website.

 Who is allowed to join the team?